Kaisahan ng Manggagawang Pilipino (KAMPIL-Katipunan) vs. Hon. Cresenciano B. Trajano

 History

-4. NAFLU appealed the Med-Arbiter's order to the Director of Labor Relations.
+NAFLU appealed to the Director of the Bureau of Labor Relations.

-5. April 30, 1986: The Director of Labor Relations issued a Resolution setting aside the Med-Arbiter's Order and dismissing KAMPIL's petition for certification election.
+The Director of Labor Relations issued a Resolution on April 30, 1986, setting aside the Med-Arbiter's order and dismissing KAMPIL's petition.

-6. KAMPIL filed a motion for reconsideration which was denied, prompting the filing of the instant special civil action for certiorari with the Supreme Court.
+KAMPIL's motion for reconsideration was denied, prompting the filing of a special civil action for certiorari before the Supreme Court.

 Facts

-• On April 11, 1985, Kaisahan ng Manggagawang Pilipino (KAMPIL-Katipunan) filed a petition for certification election with the Bureau of Labor Relations, supported by more than thirty percent of the workers at VIRON.
+- Filing of Rival Petition: On April 11, 1985, KAMPIL filed a petition for certification election with the Bureau of Labor Relations.

-• The Med-Arbiter ordered the holding of a certification election on June 14, 1985, finding that KAMPIL complied with all requirements and that no collective bargaining agreement existed between NAFLU and VIRON.
+- Med-Arbiter's Ruling: The Med-Arbiter granted the petition on June 14, 1985, finding KAMPIL had complied with legal requirements and noting that no CBA had been executed between NAFLU and VIRON since the 1981 certification.

 Arguments of the Petitioners